ptux/interactive-scenarios/pod-lifecycle/intro.md

 # pod lifecycle

-This scenarios aim for get a better understanding of k8s pod lifecycle.
+This scenarios aim for getting a better understanding of k8s pod lifecycle.

 ## overview